Savuti Campsite: Best Camping and Self-Drive Safari Guide

 When we arrived at our camping spot, we checked for recent animal prints.
 It looked like a lion and hyena had recently been through camp.
 Elephants are also known to regularly trundle through the Savuti campsites.

 As had happened throughout our overlanding travels, several feathered friends welcomed us to camp.
-A handful of red-billed spurfowl and helmeted guineafowl, and a couple of yellow-billed and red-billed hornbills, all vied for our attention …or our leftovers, more likely.
+A handful of red-billed spurfowl and helmeted guineafowl and a couple of yellow-billed and red-billed hornbills all vied for our attention …or our leftovers, more likely.

-The Savuti campsites, like most of the wilderness campsites in Botswana are unfenced, so wild animals can wander through your campsite at any time.
+The Savuti campsites, like most of the wilderness campsites in Botswana, are unfenced, so wild animals can wander through your campsite at any time.

 Helmeted guinea fowl in long grass

-Helmeted guineafowl in Savuti Camp
+Helmeted guineafowl in Savuti Camp ©Lifejourney4two

-Wildlife in Savuti Region
+Wildlife in the Savuti Region

 The Savuti region in Chobe is home to large herds of elephants, and lions roam the area in significant numbers.

-Other wildlife species that can be spotted in Savuti, include zebras, wildebeests, buffaloes, wild dogs, hyenas, leopards, cheetahs, jackals, giraffes, kudus, waterbucks, and impalas.
+Other wildlife species that can be spotted in Savuti include zebras, wildebeests, buffaloes, wild dogs, hyenas, leopards, cheetahs, jackals, giraffes, kudus, waterbucks, and impalas.

 Mum-and-baby-elephant

-We saw this tiny, new addition to the herd along the dry Savuti Channel
+We saw this tiny, new addition to the herd along the dry Savuti Channel ©Lifejourney4two

 Wildlife in Savuti in Winter (Dry Season)